Kimitsuna-Goblin/anyCalculatorFramework/README.md

 <BR>
 When you are developing a new app based on a sample, the only thing you must do is:
 <BR>
-* Copy the sample HTML file and rename it.
+* Copy a sample HTML file and rename it.
 * Replace the copyright notice at the beginning of the file with your name.
 * Write the title of your app in the <TITLE> tag.
 * At the init() function, put in the inputs and outputs arrays of the item name, ID, unit, initial value (if necessary), optional flag (if necessary), and the number of decimal places (if necessary) of the input and output items to be used in the calculation, along with the notes in the comments.